 A gap analysis is the sixth part of a developing a content strategy.
 Identify the content areas the organization should improve.
 The gap analysis is another report.
 It’ does not have to be complete, but shows where the holes are in your content.

-The most important parts of a content marketing strategy
+The most important parts of a content marketing strategy for a nonprofit.

 Undeniably, the audience is the most important part of a content marketing strategy.
 The definition provided early talks about attracting and retaining a clearly defined audience or the target audience.
 Clearly define who your target audience.